PotHix/pothix.github.com/content/post/2019-year-in-review.md

 "")

-I used the number of pages because it clearly shows that I even read more than 2018, but not more books.
+I used the number of pages because it clearly shows that I even read more than 2018, but not more individual books.
 I was not expecting that but it shows that I was trying to be less focused on the number of books.

 In 2017, I mentioned that I was disappointed with the number of 5 stars I gave.
 It was probably related with the fact that I was buying cheaper books and